 The SMLL is a piece of legislation in Maryland that is intended to protect borrowers from predatory lenders, by regulating, among other things, the fees they can charge to settle on a 2nd mortgage loan.
 In this case, the Thompkins never even alleged that Mountaineer Investments had ever violated these regulations.
 Instead, they alleged that a lender who had sold the Thompkins loan to Mountaineer had violated the law, many years earlier.

 We argued in the Circuit Court for Baltimore City that the penalties provided in the law should not be imposed on parties who had not violated the law.
 The Circuit Court for Baltimore City agreed.
 The Thompkins appealed to the Court of Special Appeals of Maryland.
 There we made similar arguments and won again on behalf of our client.
 The Thompkins again appealed the case, this time to the Court of Appeals, the highest Court in the State of Maryland.

-Our firm had the opportunity to argue before the Court of Appeals, which can be seen here.
+Our firm had the opportunity to argue before the Court of Appeals.
 The Court again agreed with us that it would be unfair to force a loan purchaser to risk the liability of its predecessor in interest.
-The Court’s detailed opinion can be found here.

 We are very proud here at Huesman, Jones and Miles, of successfully arguing this complicated case before the highest court in the state, and of being victorious at every level.
 This is an important case for all lenders who purchase second mortgages in Maryland, as it protects them from liability when purchasing 2nd mortgages from other lenders.
 More than that, this case demonstrates our unwavering commitment to fight for our clients who have been wrongly sued.